ryssbowh/craft-themes/DEVELOPERS.md

 });
 ```

-Your file displayer class must extend the `FileDisplayerInterface` class and define one or several asset kinds in the `getKindTargets` method.
+Your file displayer class must extend the `FileDisplayerInterface` class (`FileDisplayer` model should be used to extend from) and define one or several asset kinds in the `getKindTargets` method.
 The '\*' can be used to indicate this displayer can handle all asset kinds.
 Registering a file displayer with a handle already existing will **replace** the current displayer.

 To hook in the backend Vue system, register a js file with a bundle :